Whiteshell Provincial Park: North Whiteshell

 The northern portion of the park may be accessed by road from the west via PR 307 at Seven Sisters Falls or Highway 44 at Rennie.
 Pointe du Bois can be reached by road via PR 313.
+Furthermore, Via Rail's Canadian serves the park at Brereton Lake, Ophir, and Winnitoba stations.

 Provincial campgrounds located in the North Whiteshell are Otter Falls, Nutimik Lake, Betula Lake, White Lake, Big Whiteshell Lake and Brereton Lake.

 Whiteshell Natural History Museum

 The Whiteshell Natural History Museum, opened in 1960 and located in a log building, features mounted wildlife displays of local animals.
 Other displays include the boreal forest, Canadian Indigenous peoples, petroforms, sturgeon and the Winnipeg River.
 The museum is located on PR 307 at Nutimik Lake.
 It has been closed since 2018.

 Alfred Hole Goose Sanctuary

 The Alfred Hole Goose Sanctuary and Interpretive Centre is located at PTH 44, slightly east of Rennie.
 The sanctuary protects nesting Canada geese each spring.
 The interpretive centre provides information about the biology of the geese and the history of the sanctuary, as well as an observation gallery for the lake and interpretive programs.